oclipa/reactjs-cheat-sheet/README.md

 };
 ```

-This has the advantage that it can run asynchronous code, but the is goes against the core redux concept that only reducers should update the state.
+This has the advantage that it can run asynchronous code, but the it goes against the core Redux concept that only reducers should update the state.

 **In the Reducer**